 When I graduated from college, I frantically searched for a meaningful career.
-I’d majored in English, so I figured getting my Ph.D. in English literature was a solid next step.
+I’d majored in English, so I figured getting my Ph.D. in English Literature was a solid next step.
 I applied only to America’s top five programs.
 If I got in, I reasoned, it was meant to be.

 You have a definitive end goal

 You have or can get real-world experience during or after your undergrad years

 For Steve, grad school was a net gain.
-He secured a graduate teaching assistantship that paid tuition plus some.
-He notes that, otherwise, he might have sought a job that offered an employer tuition assistance program rather than take on student loans.
+He secured a graduate teaching assistantship that paid his tuition plus income.
+Without that, he says, he might have sought a job that offered an employer tuition assistance program rather than take on student loans.

 “I think people may not realize the financial consequences of the debt they take on in grad school,” Vanessa warns.
 “Unless a person has a scholarship, savings, or someone who can help pay the grad school bill, they may want to hold off.”

 For many, grad school can be a great career move, especially if you have financial help to pay for it, or you know it can help get build your earning potential in your career.
 But, for others, a graduate school degree isn’t necessary — you can advance professionally and financially though experience and performance.